TheAndiHaller/theandihaller/README.md

 # Hello friend...
 Welcome!

-My name is Andreas and i'm a Full Stack Developer oriented to back-end.
+My name is Andreas and I'm a Full Stack Developer oriented to back-end.

 ## 🚀 Say hello:
 Write me an email andreashaller05@gmail.com